ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Overview

-Standard web socket has method for sending messages and event of incoming message, hasn`t opportunity to send request, and this code will be wrong:
+Standard web socket has method for sending messages and event of incoming message.
+Sometimes thing to do simething like this may come:
 ```js
 const connection = new WebSocket("wss://example.com/translator");
 // ...
 const response = await connection.send("translate this to indian");
 ```

-ResposiveWebSockets module provide opportunity to send requests and get response via web sockets, and opportunity to send messages without waiting response:
+ResposiveWebSockets module provides opportunity to send requests and get response via web sockets, and opportunity to send messages without waiting response:
 ```js
 const responseData = await connection.sendTextRequest("some request");